 How to Use Virtual Terminal in Proteus ISIS?

-- First of all open the Proteus ISIS and click on the P button to search for the components, as we seen in the previous tutorial and also shown in the below figure:
+- First of all open the Proteus ISIS and click on the P button to search for the components, as we seen in previous tutorials.

 - Now in the search box type “COMPIM” , when you search this a result will show up as shown in the below figure: